 The advantage of observation over surgery is that surgically removing lymph nodes can cause permanent side effects, including lymphedema, which causes painful swelling, Van Kreuningen said.

 The research was funded primarily by a long-term grant from the National Institutes of Health and led by Mark Faries, M.D., a former researcher at the institute.
 Dr. Faries earned national recognition for his melanoma research.
-Faries, who left the institute in April, led the melanoma program at the John Wayne Cancer Institute as well as its fellowship program.
+Faries, who left the institute in April, led the melanoma program at the Saint John’s Cancer Institute as well as its fellowship program.

 More than 4,000 early-stage melanoma patients from across the globe took part in the study.